Aznoryusof/candidate_chatai/README.md

 # Job Candidate Chat AI Assistant
-Job Candidate Chat AI Assistant is a **generative AI application** that enables users to learn more about a job candidate's background, skills and projects through an interactive chat interface.
-It is designed as a Retrieval Augmented Generation (RAG) workflow where the LLM's prompts are grounded on the documents provided by the candidate (i.e. stored as files in database/documents), thereby allowing the LLM to be able to be prompted to respond to users regarding questions about the job candidate.
+Job Candidate Chat AI Assistant is a **generative AI application** that enables users to learn more about a **job candidate's background, skills and projects through an interactive chat interface**.
+It is designed as a Retrieval Augmented Generation (RAG) workflow where the prompts sent to an LLM are grounded on the documents provided by the candidate (i.e. stored as files in database/documents), thereby allowing the LLM to be able to be prompted to respond on specific questions about the job candidate.

-The following shows an example.<br><br>
+The following is an example of the AI Assistant.<br><br>
 <img src="images/candidate_chat_demo.gif" width="500" height="250"/>

-This application can be deployed on a single machine with a GPU, entirely locally without requiring any data to be sent to an external API.
+This application can be deployed entirely on a single machine with a GPU without requiring any data to be sent to an external API.
 The chat model is based on a *quantized* version of **Meta's Llama 2 Chat** variant that is open-sourced and publicly available for download.
 When running inference, the model load is shared across the system's GPU and CPU components.